galvinradleyngo/canvasdesigner/README.md

 - 🎯 **Activity builder** – Guided authoring panels for flip cards, accordions, and hotspot explorations.
 - ✨ **Live preview** – Interactions update in real time with accessible controls and animation toggles.
 - ☁️ **Cloud saving with offline fallback** – Securely store activities in Firebase with automatic local-storage fallback when the network is unavailable.
+Offline saves are queued and sync back to Firestore once a connection returns.
 - 🔗 **Canvas-ready embed code** – Generates a self-contained HTML/CSS/JS snippet suitable for Canvas LMS (or any LMS that accepts iframe/HTML embeds).
 - 🖼️ **Image hotspots** – Upload a custom image, place hotspots visually, and describe each point of interest.
 - 🌈 **Polished UI** – Responsive layout, rich styling, and subtle animations for an inspiring authoring experience.